 What’s FFE and What We’re About

-Food Fermentation Europe (FFE) is the industry association for cutting-edge fermentation-derived food and ingredients, leading the charge towards a more sustainable food future.
-We’re a group of passionate industry leaders united by a common goal: to harness the power of fermentation to create a healthier, tastier, and more planet-friendly food system.
+Food Fermentation Europe (FFE) is the industry association for cutting-edge advanced fermentation-derived food and ingredients, leading the charge towards a more sustainable food future.
+We’re a group of passionate industry leaders united by a common goal: to harness the power of advanced fermentation technologies to create a healthier, tastier, and more planet-friendly food system.

 What’s food fermentation?